 Family Events Committee

-8-10 people needed to help plan the all-school family events including the Fall Festival (September), Family Bingo Night (January), and End of the Year Social (May).
+8-10 people needed to help plan the all-school family events including the Fall Festival (September 27), Family Bingo Night (January 17), and our Ice Cream Social (May 28).
 In addition to committee members needed for planning, many more volunteers are needed the days of the events.

-The entire fifth grade and their teachers attend a full day retreat at a neighboring facility to foster positive behavior, communications, building strong relationships and making healthy choices.
+The entire fifth grade and their teachers attend a full day retreat on Friday, October 11, at a neighboring facility to foster positive behavior, communications, building strong relationships and making healthy choices.
 Adult chaperones are needed for this day.

 Book Fair (October)

 A wide variety of volunteer opportunities are available for this annual event.
 Volunteers are needed to visit classrooms to preview Book Fair selections, sell books during the Fair and assist at the Book Fair Family Night.
 Time commitment: 2-3 hour shifts.